Native River

 Wahsipekuk Seminar

-Communities involved in this seminar fund the initiative, thanks in part to the support of Parks Canada’s and the Wolastoqiyik Wahsipekuk First Nation’s Indigenous Guardians program.
+The communities involved in these seminars fund the initiative directly, thanks in particular to the support of the Parks Canada Guardians program and the Wolastoqiyik Wahsipekuk First Nation.

 Gardiensduterritoire 64